dstelljes/container-project/book/Introduction.md

 ## About this book

-This book is an ongoing project by [Shawn Seymour][shawn] and [Dan Stelljes][dan] that began as part of a semester-long directed study on software containers at the University of Minnesota, Morris.
-This book is meant to store information we have learned about containers, examples on how to use container systems and their features, and contain a general guide on when and where to utilize containers.
-The GitHub repository containing this book and other relevant materials to our findings can be [found here][repo].
+This book is an ongoing project by [Shawn Seymour][shawn] and [Dan Stelljes][dan] that began as part of a semester-long directed study on software containers at the University of Minnesota Morris.
+The book aims to achieve the following goals:

+*   Provide a comprehensive record of what we learned over the course of the semester.

+*   Offer general guidance on different pieces of container software and examples of common use cases.

+*   Demonstrate some real-world applications of containerization for use at Morris and elsewhere.

+The GitHub repository containing this book and other relevant materials can be found [here][repo].

 ## License